 In the early 1950s, education about the Holocaust emphasized the suffering inflicted on millions of European Jews by the Nazis.
 Surveys conducted in the late 1950s indicated that young Israelis did not sympathize with the victims of the Holocaust, since they believed that European Jews were “led like sheep for slaughter.”
 The Israeli educational curriculum began to shift the emphasis to documenting how Jews resisted their Nazi tormentors through “passive resistance”—retaining their human dignity in the most unbearable conditions—and by “active resistance,” fighting the Nazis in the ghettos and joining underground partisans who battled the Third Reich in its occupied countries.

 Since the early 1960s, the sound of a siren on Yom Hashoah stops traffic and pedestrians throughout the State of Israel for two minutes of silent devotion.
-The siren blows at sundown and once again at 11:00 A.M. on this date.
+The siren blows at sundown as the holiday begins and once again at 11 a.m. the following morning.
 All radio and television programs during this day are connected in one way or another with the Jewish destiny in World War II, including personal interviews with survivors.
 Even the musical programs are adapted to the atmosphere of Yom Hashoah.
 There is no public entertainment on Yom Hashoah, as theaters, cinemas, pubs, and other public venues are closed throughout Israel.